More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Predicting the number of new variants

-$\pred{N}{M}$ counts the number of new variants in a follow-up study.
-Besides that, researchers might be interested in relatively rare new variants, since these are known to play a role in disease predisposition \citep{cirulli2010uncovering, saint2014important, bomba2017impact}.
-The next result extends \Cref{prop:naive_new} by considering the posterior predictive distribution of the number $\countnewtimes{N}{M}{r}$ of new variants that will occur $r$ times in the follow-up study.
-The values of $\countnewtimes{N}{M}{r}$ for $r$ between 1 and $R$ can be added together to produce the number $\countnewtimes{N}{M}{\le R}$ of variants with at most $R$ occurrences in the follow-up.
-A suitably chosen $R$ then encodes a notion of rareness.
+Besides $\countnew{N}{M}$, researchers may be interested in relatively rare new variants since rare variants are known to play a role in disease predisposition \citep{cirulli2010uncovering, saint2014important, bomba2017impact}.
+In particular, let $\countnewtimes{N}{M}{r}$ denote the number of new variants that occur exactly $r$ times in the follow-up study, and let $\countnewtimes{N}{M}{\le R}$ denote the number of new variants that occur at most $R$ times in the follow-up study.
+A suitably chosen small value of $r$ or $R$ encodes a notion of rareness for variants.
+See \Cref{prop:naive_new_num_times} and \Cref{prop:asymptotic_numtimes} for a characterization of the posterior distributions of $\countnewtimes{N}{M}{r}$ and $\countnewtimes{N}{M}{\le R}$ given $\mcount_{1:N}$.

-\begin{proposition}[Number of new rare variants] Assume the model in \Cref{prop:naive_new}.
-Let $\countnewtimes{N}{M}{r}$ represent the number of new variants that occur $r$ times in a follow-up sample of size $M$ after a preliminary study of size $N$.
-I.e., we count the variants that do not occur in the preliminary $N$ samples but then occur $r$ times in the follow-up $M$ samples.
-Let $\countnewtimes{N}{M}{\le R}$ similarly represent the number of new variants that occur at most $R$ times.
-Here $r, R \in [M]$.
-Define